Printemps: 2020s

 In 2020 due to the COVID-19 pandemic it was announced that four Printemps stores would close (Le Havre, Strasbourg, Metz & Place d'Italie).
 However, the Le Havre store did not close and in 2022 was purchased by the franchisee of Printemps Caen.

 An outlet opened at the McArthurGlen Paris-Giverny mall in mid-2024.
 In November 2024 it was revealed that Printemps would be forced to close the Polygone Riviera store, with the centre’s new owners planning on converting it into entertainment park.

 Jean-Marc Bellaiche stepped down as president of Printemps in September 2025 after "five years of transformation".
 Under his leadership the Printemps Group had returned to profitability and e-commerce sales increased to form 10% of all Printemps revenues.
+He was replaced by Rémy Baume in June 2026.
+Baume, previously served in executive positions at The Kooples, LVMH, Zadig&Voltaire, and began has career as a financial analyst at Morgan Stanley.

+Les Magasins Jean, operator of Printemps in Brest (the parent company of Magasins Jean was Rallye), entered liquidation in March 2026 and the store was closed.
+In April 2026 it was announced that plans were in place to eliminate 229 positions at the company (with 17 to be modified and 91 created) and close the Rennes-Alma branch due to "major upheaval in the apparel sector,".

 Store locations and opening timeline

-As of 2025, Printemps operates nineteen stores in France (including two outlet locations), along with two international locations in Doha, Qatar and New York City, United States.
+As of 2026, Printemps operates eighteen stores in France (including two outlet locations), along with two international locations in Doha, Qatar and New York City, United States.